 - The bridge called the Tower Bridge, as the London Bridge is further down the river.

-- There were over 50 designs submitted to build the bridge and the approved design belonged to Sir Horace Jones in 1884.
+- Did you know that there were over 50 designs submitted to build the bridge?
+But the approved design belonged to Sir Horace Jones in 1884.

 - The name of the crossings named after the Tower of London found on one side of the bridge.

-- The bridge stretches for 244 meters in length and has two towers each standing 65 m high.
-The central span between the towers is 61 m and splits into two equal bascules that rise to an 86° angle for river traffic to pass.
+The bridge stretches for 244 meters and has two towers, each standing 65 m high.
+The central span between the towers is 61 m.
+It splits into two equal bascules that rise to an 86° angle for river traffic to pass.

-- A fact is that more than 40,000 people travel over the Tower Bridge every day to cross the River Thames.
+A fact is that over 40,000 people travel over the Tower Bridge every day to cross the River Thames.

-- Last on the list of many Tower Bridge Facts; it took more than 400 workers to build the bridge.
+- Last on the list of many Tower Bridge Facts; it took over 400 workers to build the bridge.

 Can you walk across Tower Bridge for free?